INFLUENCER MARKETING

 Everyone seems to have hopped on the creator marketing train.

 According to Hubspot, 88% of companies have a specific budget for creator partnerships.
+This makes creator campaigns an essential part of modern marketing projects, ensuring tailored content reaches the right audience.

 Let’s see the facts: